I Cannot Stop Singing

 It took two or three weeks to refine the lyrics and the melody even after I got started.
 I found it interesting to switch between C or G and G7 to match notes in the song.
 Not the normal G7 played on the first fret of the first string (an F note), but playing an F on the 3rd fret of the 4th string.
 That’s a lot of jumping back and forth at times.

-I’ve spent several hours trying to record this song so you can hear how I do it, but I only had time for a vanilla version with voice and guitar.
+I spent several hours trying to record this song so you can hear how I do it, but I only had time for a vanilla version with voice and guitar.
 Somehow the light percussion I had been playing with got mixed in; the big problem was trying to play the drum machine while holding the cord a certain way to keep it from shorting out while I was recording.
+(I’ve bought a new power cord since then.)
 Kindly ignore any percussion that doesn’t make sense.

 Unknown's avatar